-2-6 Control Panel Connectors and I/O Ports
+2-7 Control Panel Connectors and I/O Ports

-The I/O ports are intended to be used in SMC Twin servers.
-See the picture below for the locations of I/O ports.
+The I/O ports are color coded in conformance with the industry standards.
+See the picture below for the colors and locations of the various I/O ports.

 Back Panel Connectors and I/O Ports